 Alopecia areata begins during adolescence and early adulthood and may present as a number of circular patches of hair loss on the scalp, and progress to complete hair loss.
 About 2% of the population is affected.

 Book a consultation with one of our physicians to assess your hair loss.
 A treatment plan will be developed to help you meet your goals and regain your confidence.
 In general, most hair loss treatments require maintenance to sustain results.
 Our physicians will provide information about duration and long term expectations with all options.
 Your plan may include:

 We offer Platelet Rich Plasma (PRP) treatments and medications; we will refer for hair transplant surgery.

 Plasma Rich Protein (PRP) is taken from a patient’s blood sample, then injected into the scalp in the affected areas.
 PRP contains platelets that release growth factors to start cellular regeneration of the hair follicles, increase blood supply and enhance follicle cell proliferation.
 Natural hair growth is stimulated to produce stronger, healthier, hair follicles.
+We use the U225 Intradermal Injection Gun for consistent and even distribution of injections and is more comfortable than manual injections.
 Three treatments done 3 weeks apart is a common starting point, and progress is monitored at 3 and 6 months after.
+Maintenance treatments are recommended.

 Book a hair loss consultation with one of our physicians today.
 Call us at 403.237.8428